 In Siege, Mason repeats the common white supremacist conspiracy theory that white people are being “terrorized” and overrun by non-white people, and that “Western culture” is under attack.
 In response to such perceived attacks, Mason quotes Hitler, saying that “the only answer to terrorism is stronger terrorism.”
 He believes that this terrorism will eventually lead to the collapse of society, and that neo-Nazis will be able to take control.

 Siege is filled with violent racism and antisemitism.
 Throughout the text Mason repeats the conspiracy theory that Jewish people control the media and the government, and claims, “A healthy state will expel – or kill – the Jew.”
+In a PBS FRONTLINE documentary that aired November 2018, Mason stated during an interview with ProPublica reporter A.C.
+Thompson, “The white race is in danger and it’s not by accident.
+It’s driven.
+It’s planned.”
+When Thompson asked who’s planning it, Mason responded, “The Jews.
+We know it’s the Jews.
+I mean, we know that.”
 He also deliberately dehumanizes people of color in order to encourage violence against them.
 When asked if a race war would involve the killing of women and children, he says his favorite response to ask is, “You mean females and offspring?”
 At another point, Mason praises a neo-Nazi who had recently been arrested for murdering two mixed race couples.
 He goes on to claim that the “proper target” of effective terrorist attacks might be “the offspring rather than the adult.”

 In the 1990s and 2000s Mason largely receded from public view.
 However, in the early 2010s members of the now-defunct neo-Nazi online forum Iron March rediscrovered Siege and began encouraging others to read it.
 A former forum user described the book as “something of an ‘ah ha!’ moment” for them.
 The hashtag #readSIEGE became a meme on the forum and is still used in some right-wing circles today.
 In 2017 one of the groups that originated on Iron March, the violent neo-Nazi group Atomwaffen Division (AWD), claimed that they had met with Mason.